Legitcode/ReactJSNews/posts/2015-11-18-your-first-redux-app.md

 ##Conclusion

 I hope that you followed along and really understood everything we did.
 If you got stuck, take a look at the [code on github](https://github.com/Legitcode/redux-tutorial).
 If that doesn't help, you can leave a comment below.
 Lastly, if there's something I could have explained better, [send a pull request](https://github.com/Legitcode/ReactJSNews).
-This whole post is on github after all!
+This whole post is on github after all.

+If you finished everything in the tutorial, implement the `deleteTodo` action, and then whatever you'd like!